✨ Professional Resume Review | Get Yours Today | Certified Experts

 Artificial Intelligence

-Well for starters, artificial intelligence is a broad branch of computer science.
+For starters, artificial intelligence is a broad branch of computer science.
 It is the science of creating computers and robots with the ability and capacity to perform human-like tasks.

 Hence the term ‘artificial intelligence.’

 AI systems are built using complex algorithms and mathematical functions.
-Therefore they have the potential to automate tasks, streamline processes, create content, solve challenges, and provide personalized experiences in a wide range of domains.
+Therefore, they have the potential to automate tasks, streamline processes, create content, solve challenges, and provide personalized experiences in a wide range of domains.

 Quantum Computing